VODAN-Development/Thinx/ADMIN_GUIDE.md

 ### Purpose of This Guide

 This guide is for system administrators responsible for:
-- Deploying Thinx in a central/production environment
+- Deploying Thinx in central or production environments
 - Managing user accounts and access
-- Maintaining the database and services
+- Maintaining database and services
 - Ensuring security and compliance
 - Supporting researchers using the platform